kchen21/RubyGemsSearch/README.md

+RubyGems Search is an full-stack web app that I built for Teachable's Growth Team Developer Test.
+It utilizes Ruby on Rails on the back end and React.js on the front end.
+It was constructed using a Redux architecture and JSON API.

+The instructions for the developer test itself are provided below:

 # Teachable Growth Team Developer Test

 Thank you for applying to Teachable!
 Your goal with this test is to build an interface that allows a user to search for ruby gems, and save their favorites.